Engee documentation

 label=false )

-The example shows how to model logic circuits without much difficulty by manually switching input signal values and then plotting for all input combinations.
+The example shows how to easily simulate logic circuits by manually switching the values of the input signals, and then plot a graph for all input combinations.